Transitioning to Natural Deodorant: Part 2

 If you still are experiencing irritation it could be the baking soda, but it could also be any of one of the ingredients.
 You can be sensitive to an ingredient even if it is natural.
 A patch test may help rule out ingredient sensitivities.

 - read the suggestions below--applying too much deodorant is often the culprit

 - if you are using a deodorant with essential oils, try one with no added scent

 - try a different formulation--we have 3 different deodorant recipes: Coconut Stick, Coconut Cream and Clay Silk

 Please note: Continuous stinging, burning, itching, or rashes are signs that the product is not compatible with your skin.
-It does NOT mean that you are going through detox or need to buy "detox" kits to "draw out the toxins."
+Again, it does NOT mean that you are going through detox or need to buy "detox" kits to "draw out the toxins."
 If nothing seems to help, please discontinue use.

 If you are struggling to get through the adjustment phase, I hope the information below will help.

-Why Can It Take Up to Four Weeks to Adjust?
+Why Can It Take A Few Weeks to Adjust?

 As I mentioned in Part 1 of this blog, researchers also found that people who use antiperspirants, and even some deodorants, have a greater number of bacterial species in the armpit area.